gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'll be right back!"
-She scrambled along the deck to her cabin, yanked open the door, and pulled the packet of dronelets out from under her mattress to stuff into the pocket of her jacket.
+She scrambled along the deck to her cabin, yanked open the door, and pulled the dronelets Honesety's olders had given her out from under her mattress.

 Her tools—no, they wouldn't be enough, but Wales' tools were still in the engine room.